rlugge/fate-char-sheet-tracker/README.md

 ## Installation

+Instructions assume installation and use of rvm (Ruby Version Manager) and npm (node package manager).

-Run 'bundle install' to install dependencies for API.
+* Run 'bundle install' to install dependencies for API.
+* Run 'npm install' to install node dependencies for use in compiling front-end
+* Run 'bower install' to install font-end dependencies

 ## Test Suites